Hypercubers/hypercubing.xyz/docs/leaderboard-rules.md

 - Inspection time must not exceed 60 seconds.
 Penalty: disqualification of the attempt (DNF).
     - When using HSC2, solve time starts automatically after 60 seconds of inspection to avoid a DNF.
     - In other software or when solving physical puzzles, the solve will be rejected if inspection time exceeds 60 seconds.
+- The timer must start on or before the first move.[^timer]
 - If any moves are executed on the solved puzzle shortly after the timer stops, the moderators may retime or reject the solve at their discretion.

 ### Replay files